Writing 101 (tips)

 I shall start you with my writing essentials below, but as they build I shall probably create sub-pages under topics…

 American science-fiction novelist Jerry Pournell is reported to have said “I think it takes about a million words to make a writer.
 I mean that you’re going to throw away.”
-I started writing for fun seven years ago and more seriously four years ago and with three NaNoWriMo novels, one-and-a-half novels in between, three NaNoWriMo story collections (a cheat on doing a novel November 2011 but I still made the 50,000-word minimum), part of a script, some poetry and loads of short stories under my belt, including one and a bit 31-story collections for Story A Day May, I’m pretty sure I’ve reached that target.
+I started writing for fun eight years ago and more seriously five years ago and with five NaNoWriMo novels, one-and-a-half novels in between, three NaNoWriMo story collections (a cheat on doing a novel November 2011 but I still made the 50,000-word minimum), part of a script, some poetry and loads of short stories under my belt, including 31-story collections for Story A Day May, I’m pretty sure I’ve reached that target.
 How much of them I’ve thrown away I couldn’t tell you but it’s only a fraction, and if like me, you’ve dabbled before really knuckling down, you’ll feel better for it.
 It’s all about practice.
 If someone sat you in front of a piano, would they expect you to play a concerto?
 Would you expect that of yourself?

 In my experience too many novice writers worry about finding their ‘voice’ and understanding their ‘craft’ early on.
 It can be a long journey, perhaps not as long as a million words, but providing you write regularly (daily is the ideal but when does life afford that luxury, although 300 words equates to 100,000 words a year so a great incentive) you’ll get there… and here are a few basics to put in your suitcase: